Simultaneous triangularization over max-algebras: Introduction

-We shall denote by $M_n(\mathbb{R}_+)$ the collection of all $n \times n$ matrices with entries from the max algebra described in the previous paragraph.
-Given any two such matrices $A$ and $B$, their matrix product is defined by We shall denote the product of two matrices $A$ and $B$ by $AB$ (as in the classical case).
-We shall also denote by $GL_n(\mathbb{R}_+)$ the set of all invertible matrices in a max algebra.
+We shall denote by $M_n(\mathbb{R}_+)$ the collection of all $n \times n$ matrices with entries from the max-algebra described in the previous paragraph.
+Given any two such matrices $A$ and $B$, their matrix product, which we denote by $AB$ (as in the classical case), is defined by We shall also denote by $GL_n(\mathbb{R}_+)$ the set of all invertible matrices in a max algebra.
 It is easy to prove that an element of $GL_n(\mathbb{R}_+)$ is necessarily a generalized permutation matrix - one that is a product of a diagonal matrix and a permutation matrix.
 Therefore, similarity with respect to invertible matrices in a max algebra follows a special structure.
 Given an $n \times n$ nonnegative matrix $A$, there is a natural way to associate a simple weighted directed graph or simply the digraph $G_A$ to the matrix as follows: $G_A$ has $n$ vertices, say $1, \dots, n$, such that there is an edge from $i$ to $j$ with weight $a_{ij}$ if and only if $a_{ij} > 0$.
 By a circuit, we always mean a simple circuit.
-In contrast, our paths may include a vertex and/or an edge more than once.
+In contrast, our paths may include a vertex and or an edge more than once.

-Recall that two complex matrices $A$ and $B$ are simultaneously triangularizable if there exists an invertible matrix $S$ such that both $S^{-1}AS$ and $S^{-1}BS$ are upper triangular matrices.
-A celebrated result by Frobenius asserts that a family of commuting matrices is simultaneously triangularizable \cite{Newman}.
+Recall that a family $\{A_1, \ldots, A_N\}$ of complex matrices is simultaneously triangularizable if there exists an invertible matrix $S$ such that $S^{-1}A_iS$ are upper triangular matrices for all $1 \leq i \leq N$.
+A celebrated result by Frobenius asserts that any family of commuting matrices is simultaneously triangularizable \cite{Newman}.
+Another well known result of Radjavi says that a family $\{A_1, \ldots, A_N\}$ of complex matrices is simultaneously triangularizable if and only if $\text{trace} (A_iA_jA_l) = \text{trace} (A_lA_jA_i)$ for every $1 \leq i, j, l \leq N$.
 There is abundant literature on this topic as can be evidenced in the MR database.
 A classic on this topic is the monograph \cite{Radjavi-Rosenthal} by Radjavi and Rosenthal.